LEARNAcademy/hotel-winter-break-project/README.md

 - Talk about refactoring you did.
 Show your commits.
 Why were these changes important?
 What problem(s) were you trying you solve?

-- Talk about the pseudo coding process.: What was your approach to psuedo coding and planning for this project?
+- Talk about the pseudo coding process.
+What was your approach to psuedo coding and planning for this project?
 What would you change or keep the same for future projects?